ismailer7/store_app/readme.md

     * Tel : 0637505624

 ## PS's
-    * I didn't focus on front end (I used some bootstrap)
+    * I didn't focus on front end (I used some bootstrap).
-    * I used username field instead of Email field, i will upgrade this soon
+    * I used username field instead of Email field, i will upgrade this soon.
-    * you can use this to login if you are lazy (register your own to see the stores that nearby your location)
+    * you can use this to login if you are lazy (register your own to see the stores that nearby your location).
         - username : kosmos
         - password : santoryo1234
+    * I didn't implements any tests for now (this will be in the future so we can use some CI tools).